boazsegev/plezi/README.md

 This allows - much like Node.js - native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).

-You can follow our [tutorial to write your first Anorexic Chatroom](http://boazsegev.github.io/anorexic/websockets.html).
+You can follow our [tutorial to write your first Anorexic Chatroom](http://boazsegev.github.io/anorexic/websockets.html) - but first I advise to read this readme and explore the WebSockets example given here.

 ## Installation